-Easily accessible areas like unfinished attics and the subfloor in the crawl space are the most logical and cost effective locations to improve a home’s thermal envelope with added insulation.
-If existing insulation is in place, a home energy professional can evaluate whether its condition warrants removal or if it just needs to be increased and improved.
-In either case, the primary goal is to establish a high R Value which will slow down the loss of heat in the winter and the gain of outdoor heat in the summer, thereby making your HVAC system work less and keeping the inside of the house more comfortable.
+Easily accessible areas like unfinished attics and the subfloor in the crawl space are the most logical and cost-effective locations to improve a home’s thermal envelope with added insulation.
+If the existing insulation is in place, a home energy professional can evaluate whether its condition warrants removal or if it just needs to be increased and improved.
+In either case, the primary goal is to establish a high R-Value which will slow down the loss of heat in the winter and the gain of outdoor heat in the summer, thereby making your HVAC system work less and keeping the inside of the house more comfortable.

 Improving your home’s air barrier.